 But, today’s Checkpoint Charlie has just little to do with the real Checkpoint.
-Rather, everything’s just for show and for tourists.
-Back in 2000, 10 years after the official fall of the German wall, the East German Checkpoint Watchtower was demolished to make way for commercial buildings.
+Instead, everything’s just for show and for tourists.
+Back in 2000, ten years after the official fall of the German wall, the East German Checkpoint Watchtower was demolished to make way for commercial buildings.
 This watchtower was the last original Checkpoint C structure that survived.
 For comparison, this is how the famous Checkpoint Charlie looked in Reality back then.

-In the same year the replica of the Checkpoint in the middle of the street was built, the real one can be found at the Allied Museum in Steglitz-Zehlendorf very close to Berlin.
-If you are wondering, the sand sacks are not really sand, they are made of concrete.
+The same year, a replica of the Checkpoint in the middle of the street was built; however, the real one can be found at the Allied Museum in Steglitz-Zehlendorf very close to Berlin.
+If you are wondering, the sand sacks are not real sand; they are made of concrete.

 All around Checkpoint Charlie Restaurants, Shops (selling fake military items) and monumental places can be found.
-What I really enjoyed was the Open-Air Exhibition along Friedrich-, Zimmer- and Schützenstraße.
+What I enjoyed the most was the Open-Air Exhibition along Friedrich-, Zimmer- and Schützenstraße.
 These Boards inform about the Wall, the numerous escapes, the successful as the failed, the remembrance and memorial sites and about the “German division and the Berlin Wall”.
 The former position of the wall is marked all over Berlin and can be found sometimes more, sometimes less visible.
 Instead of always looking up you have to look down in Berlin as well.

-If you want some deeper information about the German Democratic Republic I can highly recommend to visit the Mauermuseum – Museum Haus am Checkpoint Charlie.
+If you want some more in-depth information about the German Democratic Republic I can highly recommend to visit the Mauermuseum – Museum Haus am Checkpoint Charlie.
 This one already opened in 1963 and more than 850000 people visited it in 2008.

 Where is Checkpoint Charlie in Berlin located?